floreskul/insight-data-engineering-challenge/README.md

 ## Word Count

 The solution is based on using text tokenization from the [NLTK](http://www.nltk.org/) library with few custom changes to satisfy the requirements from the FAQ section in the official repository.
-We keep counts of all extracted words by using _collections.Counter_ class from the Python standart library which is a subclass of the built-in _dict_ type.
+We keep counts of all extracted words by using _collections.Counter_ class from the Python standard library which is a subclass of the built-in _dict_ type.
 At the end we simply iterate the sorted found words (keys) and print the count for each of them.

 ## Running Median